ayman-d/DMIT2008-FirebaseApp/README.md

 ### Purpose

-This app is made for the purpose of managing employee details, financial data, and keeping a live record of each employee through the company's portal.
+This app is made for the purpose of managing employee details.

 ---